 I’ve been up to the Cape a handful of times over the years and asked myself most of these questions.
 These are my honest answers, without the bravado that normally accompanies commentary on Cape York adventures.

-Are your loved ones keen on the Cape?
-Get ’em the guide to TNQ, written by locals, for Christmas this year.
+Are you keen on the Cape?
+Get the guides to TNQ, written by locals and experts.

 When is the best time to visit Cape York?

 The northern half of Australia essentially has two seasons – the Wet and the Dry.
 During the Wet, which is usually between November and April, Cape York pretty much shuts down, roads flood and access is severely restricted.
 The Dry Season usually begins around May and its starting to get unbearably hot by October.
 Most visitors come up to Cape York between Easter and Grand Final Weekend (the weekend when the AFL and NRL hold their Grand Finals) in September.